That you should decide what a design should do before you start to think about what it should look like.

 That Mrs. Partridge was hot.

-That watermelon tastes better with salt on it.
+That watermelon tastes better with salt.
+(It’s a southern thing.)

 That if you can remove an element from a design and it still works, remove that element.
 Keep doing this until it falls apart, then put that last thing back in.